thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 ### Lambdas

 The last thing we need to know about functions is that they can be *anonymous*.
-Anonymous functions are called *lambdas* and most frequently used as arguments to higher-order functions.
+Anonymous functions are called *lambdas* and are most frequently used as arguments to higher-order functions.
 Often these functional arguments only exist for a single use and giving them a name is not otherwise valuable.

 The syntax is a back-slash, the arguments to the function, an arrow, then the body of the function.
 A back-slash is used because it looks like the Greek